rgerganov/nfqsed/README.md

 `nfqsed` is a command line utility that transparently modifies network traffic using a predefined set of substitution rules.
 It runs on Linux and uses the `netfilter_queue` library.
 It is similar to `netsed` but it also allows modifying the network traffic passing through an ethernet bridge.
-This is especially useful in situations where the source MAC address needs to stay unchanged.
+This is especially useful in [situations][1] where the source MAC address needs to stay unchanged.

 Usage